tengfei-emory/scBatch/README.md

 ```

 # Toy example
 The following script utilizes scBatch to conduct batch effect correction on a simulated scRNA-seq data by [splatter](https://bioconductor.org/packages/release/bioc/html/splatter.html).
-We recommend scBatchCpp function, which is an RcppArmadillo implementation of the scBatch function in the package.
+It took around two minutes to correct a relative small data set with 200 samples and 1000 genes.

 ```{r}
 library(splatter)